Leibniz188/DSIGCN/README.md

 ### 2. Run the 3D-CNN Baseline Workflow

 Note that the original  code of [3D-CNN](https://github.com/Raocp/3D-ConvNeuralNet-material-property-prediction/blob/master/training%26plot.py) (TensorFlow version) has been rewritten into a PyTorch version.
-This code is not applicable to datasets with varying material properties, while the demo provided here corresponds to such datasets.
-Datasets with fixed material properties and varying microstructural volume fractions are available via the full dataset link(e.g. ellipsoid1000).
+This code is not applicable to datasets with varying material properties.
+Datasets with fixed material properties and varying microstructural volume fractions are available via the  `Full Dataset` (e.g. ellipsoid1000).

 ```bash
 # Step 1: Voxelize spatial sample matrices into output_mat